Overnight Cinnamon Rolls

 Transfer raised dough to a work surface.
 Roll out into a rectangle about 15×10 inches.
 Spread the butter onto the dough.
 Use a spoon or fingers to distribute the sugar and cinnamon mixture over the butter evenly.
-Roll up length-wise into a log.
-Score the roll so yu know you’re going to cut evenly.
-Cut 12 rolls and place into the butter dish, leaving a small amount of room between them.
+Roll up lengthwise into a log.
+Score the roll so you know you’re going to cut evenly.
+Cut 12 rolls and place them into the butter dish, leaving a small amount of room between them.
 Melt the reserved 2 tablespoons of butter and brush the top of the rolls.
 Cover tightly with plastic wrap and place in the refrigerator overnight.

 Preheat the oven to 350 degrees.
 Bake the rolls for 30 to 40 minutes until the internal temperature of the middle rolls reaches 190 degrees.

 Let the rolls cool in the pan for 15 minutes before glazing.